Vanika24/Vanika24.github.io/_pages/research.md

 <div class="research-section">
 <!-- thesis Paper -->
   <div class="research-item" id="wip-care-gaps">
-    <h3>Does woman empowerment improve household welfare?</h3>
+    <h3>Does women's empowerment improve household welfare?: New evidence from Cambodia</h3>
     <div class="research-meta">
       Lafayette College — Department of Economics<br>
       Author: Vanika Sok
     </div>
     <div class="research-abstract">
       <strong>Abstract.</strong>  Women’s empowerment in developing countries remains understudied, particularly its impact on household welfare.
-This study examines how women’s land ownership and education, used as proxies intra-household bargaining power, affect household welfare indicators such as expenditures, human capital, and child health.
-Using Demographic and Health Surveys (DHS) data from Cambodia spanning 1998 to 2022, this study analyzes how these empowerment measures relate to household and child outcomes, particularly anthropometric indicators.
-The results contribute to the literature on gender and development by providing new evidence from Cambodia and may inform policies targeting household welfare, nutrition, and health.
+This study examines how women’s land ownership and education, used as proxies for intra-household bargaining power, affect household welfare indicators such as expenditures, human capital, and child health.
+Using Demographic and Health Surveys (DHS) data from Cambodia spanning 1998 to 2022, I analyze how these empowerment measures relate to household and child health outcomes, particularly anthropometric indicators.
+I use three-way fixed effects to control for household level characteristics, regions, and time.
+The findings will contribute to the literature on gender and development by providing new evidence from Cambodia and offer insights for policies targeting household welfare, nutrition, and health.
     </div>
   </div>